ElectroPotato/PA-simulator/README.md

 ## Notes:

+* On average, around 30% of users will capture the ringleader unit within a 28 day cycle, while 70% of users will see the 3* unit on the field at least once

+## Meta-sim results
-* 1 extra surplus impulses corresponds to approximately an additional 0.5-1.0% chance to capture the 3* unit by the end of the cycle
+* 1 extra surplus impulse corresponds to approximately an additional 0.5% chance to capture the ringleader unit by the end of the cycle
-* 1 extra Svarog aid commission corresponds to approximately 1.5-2.0% chance to capture the 3* unit by the end of the cycle
+* 1 extra Svarog aid commission corresponds to approximately an additional 1.3% chance to capture the ringleader unit by the end of the cycle
-* On average, approximately 30% of users will capture the 3* unit within 28 days, while 70% of users will see the 3* unit on the field at least once

-A meta-analysis would be required to further properly quantify the significance of using impulses and aid commisions at levels that are higher than that which can be expected of a free to play user
+* Among users who capture the ringleader unit:
+  * Increasing the number of aid commissions to use will decrease the average impulse expense to capture.
+  * Increasing the number of extra impulses available for use has a very minor negative correlation with the average aid commission expense to capture, although this is negigible for low usage levels of both resources.

 ## Contact